lbovet/vertx-redisques/README.md

 JsonObject json = config.asJsonObject();
 ```

-Properties not overriden will not be changed.
+Properties not overridden will not be changed.
 Thus remaining default.

 To use default values only, the _RedisquesConfiguration_ constructor without parameters can be used: